 The Future of AI

 The technology that powers AI continues to progress at a steady rate.
-Future advances like quantum computing may eventually enable major new innovations, but for the near term, it seems likely that the technology itself will continue along a predictable path of constant improvement.
+Future advances like quantum computing may eventually enable major new innovations, but in the near term, it seems likely that the technology itself will continue along a predictable path of constant improvement.

+What’s less clear is how humans will adapt to AI.
 Many early AI implementations have run into major challenges.
 In some cases, the data used to train models has allowed bias to infect AI systems, rendering them unusable.

-“Successful AI business outcomes will depend on the careful selection of use cases,” Woodware added.
+“Successful AI business outcomes will depend on the careful selection of use cases,” said Alys Woodward, senior director analyst at Gartner.
 “Use cases that deliver significant business value, yet can be scaled to reduce risk, are critical to demonstrate the impact of AI investment to business stakeholders.”

+High levels of adoption have propelled certain forms of AI forward, while others have languished in obscurity.
 In a very real sense, the future of AI may be more about people than about machines.

 Also see: The Future of Artificial Intelligence